 Flesh and the Devil (1926) Director: Clarence Brown

 It takes place in Germany.
 It tells the story of two best childhood friends, Leo and Ulrich, blood brothers, who go on to become German soldiers together.
-Upon returning home, they attend a ball and Leo falls in love with an exotic woman, Felcitas, who is revealed to be the wife of powerful count only after she and Leo start an affair.
-Leo and the Count duel, and when Leo kills the Count he is then punished by the German army and exiled to Africa for five year.
+Upon returning home, they attend a ball and Leo falls in love with an exotic woman, Felcitas, who is revealed to be the wife of a powerful count only after she and Leo start an affair.
+Leo and the Count duel, and when Leo kills the Count he is then punished by the German army and exiled to Africa for five years.
 However when he returns, he is horrified to find that his best friend Ulrich has married Felicitas.
-In the end, the two friends duel, but before they can start Felicitas falls through the ice and drowns.
+In the end, the two friends duel, but before they can begin Felicitas falls through the ice and drowns.

-Amazingly, throughout the film the roman between Leo and Felicitas was not faked, because Greta Garbo and John Gilbert had spawned a romance.
+Amazingly, throughout the film the romance between Leo and Felicitas was not faked, because Greta Garbo and John Gilbert fell in love behind the scenes.